Metaburn/doocrate/README.md

 Set for `Document Id` - The actual tag name - for example - "art" Then inside have a field "name" with value "art" and another field "colorInHex" with color value.
 For example "EB1478" - This will color all label of type "art" with color "EB1478"

+# Labels
+Under `src/config/app-config` you have the popular labels that would appear when someone creates a task

 ## Backup
 To backup you first need to create a new multi regional bucket - for example - doocrate-new-backups